Deaths in Donegal - Sunday evening - November 21

 Predeceased by her husband Packie.
 Dear mother of Conor, Patrick, Gerard, Joan and Deirdre, and her sons-in-law and daughters-in-law.

-Sadly missed by her grandchildren Aaron, Adam, Ciara, Cora, Ava, James, Dominic, Clair, Eleanor, Edward & James and her great grandchildren Shay, Fiachra & Faolain and her extended family and friends.
+Sadly missed by her grandchildren Aaron, Adam, Ciara, Cora, Ava, James, Dominic, Clair, Eleanor, Edward and James and her great grandchildren Shay, Fiachra & Faolain and her extended family and friends.

 Reposing at her residence Sunday and Monday from 3pm to 9pm.
 Removal on Tuesday morning going to St. Patrick’s Church, Ballyshannon for 11am Funeral Mass with burial afterwards in the Abbey Cemetery.
 Family flowers only please, donations in lieu if desired to Ballyshannon day care centre or The Alzheimer society c/o John McGee & Sons funeral directors or any family member.
 House Private at the morning of funeral please.